dblalock/bolt/experiments/README.md

 ## Compare to Our Results

 All raw results are in the `results/` directory. `summary.csv` files store aggregate metrics, and `all_results.csv` files store metrics for individual queries.
-The latter is mostly present so that we can plot confidence intervals.
+The latter are mostly present so that we can easily plot confidence intervals with Seaborn.

 ## Notes

-At present, Bolt has only been tested with Clang on OS X. The timing / throughput results in the paper are based on compiling with Xcode.
+At present, Bolt has only been tested with Clang on OS X. The timing / throughput results in the paper are based on compiling with Xcode, not Bazel, although this shouldn't make a difference.

 Feel free to contact us with any and all questions.